 All universities insist that a "general requirement" is satisfied, usually 4 or 5 (sometimes 6) GCSE/GCE "passes" at least two of which should be at A-level.
 GCSE English is normally specified and sometimes GCSE Mathematics or a GCSE Science subject.
 Some universities, e.g. Trinity College Dublin, also specify that a modern language at GCSE other than English is required.
-Some universities, particularly those in the South, also specify that some Applied A-Levels and certain A-Level subjects are not accepted.
+Some universities, particularly those in the South, also specify that some Applied A-levels and certain A-level subjects are not accepted.

 In addition, the specific "course requirement" must be satisfied.
-This not only varies between universities but can even vary within a university depending on the level of entry (level O or level 1).
-Some AS/A-level subject combinations required for entry at level 1 at most universities in the UCAS system are shown below.
+This not only varies between universities but can even vary within a university.
+Some AS/A-level subject combinations required for entry at degree at most universities in the UCAS system are shown below.

 MEDICINE/DENTISTRY/PHARMACY Chemistry + at least one (sometimes two) from Maths, Physics, Biology (Biology preferred) Med/Dent-Biology required to at least AS level.
 N.B.
-QUB Medicine-Offers are based on 3 A-levels or 3 A-levels plus 1 AS-level VETERINARY SCIENCE / Chemistry + Biology +/or Physics or AGRICULTURE/ FOOD SCIENCE Maths BIOLOGICAL SCIENCE Biology + Chemistry + one other subject OPTOMETRY Two from Physics, Maths, Chemistry, Biology ENGINEERING (Chemical) Maths + Chemistry +/or Physics ENGINEERING (Civil, Electrical etc.) Maths + Physics + one other subject PHYSICS Maths + Physics + one other subject LAW/ACCOUNTANCY Any three subjects BUSINESS STUDIES/SOCIAL SCIENCE Any three subjects PSYCHOLOGY/PHILOSOPHY/POLITICS Any three subjects
+QUB Medicine-Offers are based on 3 A-levels or 3 A-levels plus one AS-level VETERINARY SCIENCE / AGRICULTURE/ FOOD SCIENCE Chemistry + Biology +/or Physics or Maths BIOLOGICAL SCIENCE Biology + Chemistry + one other subject OPTOMETRY Two from Physics, Maths, Chemistry, Biology ENGINEERING (Chemical) Maths + Chemistry +/or Physics ENGINEERING (Civil.)
+Maths + one subject from Physics, Chemistry, Biology, Chemistry, Geography, Software Systems Development, and Technology and Design ENGINEERING (Electrical) Maths + Physics + one other subject PHYSICS Maths + Physics + one other subject LAW/ACCOUNTANCY Any three subjects BUSINESS STUDIES/SOCIAL SCIENCE Any three subjects PSYCHOLOGY/PHILOSOPHY/POLITICS Any three subjects

-Although A-Level Business Studies is not required for entry to Economics, Business Studies or Accountancy courses at university it is certainly regarded as a useful preparation for such courses.
-A-Level Mathematics is also regarded as being relevant to those hoping to study Economics at university and is in fact required for some Economics degree courses (not QUB).

-A-Level Mathematics is also required for some Chemistry, Computer Science and some Architecture degree courses.
-(A-Level Art is desirable but not always required for Architecture courses).
+Although A-level Business Studies is not required for entry to Economics, Business Studies or Accountancy courses at university it is certainly regarded as a useful preparation for such courses.
+A-level Mathematics is also regarded as being relevant to those hoping to study Economics at university and is in fact required for some Economics degree courses (not QUB).
+A-level Mathematics is also required for some Chemistry, Computer Science and some Architecture degree courses.
+(A-level Art is desirable but not always required for Architecture courses).

-In the case of the Sport and Exercise Sciences and the Sport Studies degree courses at the Ulster University applicants are required to offer at least one A-Level from a list of subjects specified in the current online Ulster University prospectus.
+In the case of the Sport and Exercise Sciences and the Sport Studies degree courses at the Ulster University applicants are required to offer at least one A-level from a list of subjects specified in the current online Ulster University prospectus.